Marcus Tullius Cicero

 Early non-oratory works by Cicero either deal with the art of oratory and rhetoric (De InventioneDe Oratore) or with politics (De Re PublicaDe Legibus).

-The De Inventione is a minor book of Cicero’s youth.
 It was supplanted by his De Oratore (and later his Brutus and Orator).
 Written in 55 BCE, it’s the first of Cicero’s works written as a dialogue.
 It featured the great orators L. Licinius Crassus (who taught Cicero) and M. Antonius, the grandfather of the infamous Mark Antony.

 Aside from works on his specialty, Cicero delved into works on religion, moral duties, and the ideal state.
-In works like De Divinatione and De Natura Deorum, his characters emphasized the importance of religion to the community, even if were based on tall tales and exaggerated legends.
+In works like De Divinatione and De Natura Deorum, his characters emphasized the importance of religion to the community, even if they were based on tall tales and exaggerated legends.

 Cicero contributed little to the overall development of philosophy; however, his importance lies in translating Greek ideas into Latin for a Roman audience, injecting some Roman sensibilities along the way.
 Works of his like the De Natura Deorum provided neat summaries of philosophical schools for Roman readers while still tackling questions that would have been more pertinent to Roman readers than Greek ones; for example, a major focus of De Natura Deorum concerns the problem of private atheism in a system (like the Romans’) which demanded public worship.